-Sony appears to believe in the franchise just as well after bringing Horizon Zero Dawn to PC in 2020 and greenlighting a sequel that’s set to release in February 2022.
+Sony appears to have a lot of faith in the franchise as Horizon Zero Dawn was ported to PC in 2020 and followed by a sequel, Horizon Forbidden West.

-While not the instant success Sony is used to, Bend Studio’s post-apocalyptic survival horror title Days Gone managed to impress players and critics when it released for PS4 in 2019.
+Far from the instant success Sony is used to, Bend Studio’s survival horror romp Days Gone still managed to leave a lasting impression on players and critics in 2019.

-The PC port addresses many of the performance issues present in the console version while opening the floodgates for more PlayStation PC releases down the road.
+Definitely a win for fans, as this version addresses many of the performance issues present in the console version while opening the floodgates for Days Gone PC mods.

-After Hideo Kojima and Konami’s messy divorce, Sony swooped in to provide the revered Japanese developer with the necessary funds and creative freedom to get started on his next project.
+After Hideo Kojima and Konami’s messy divorce, Sony swooped in to offer the revered Japanese developer the funds and creative freedom needed for his next project.

-This would end up becoming the one-of-a-kind action game we now know as Death Stranding, which released as a PS4 exclusive in November 2019.
+This would end up becoming the one-of-a-kind action game we now know as Death Stranding, which was released in November 2019 as a PS4 exclusive.

 Predator: Hunting Grounds